apache/usergrid/sdks/nodejs/README.md

 	5. view.js

 The API calls are all triggered in the `controller.js` file, in the "main" function.
 Depending on the querydata parameter, the appropriate function will be called.

-##Making API calls
-There are several methods for making aTo make API calls, and the next few sections describe ways they can be made.
-However, in all cases, the calls to the SDK should be prefaced with the handle to the SDK.

-In the example app, we include the SDK like so:

-	var sdk = require("../lib/usergrid.appSDK");

-So all subsequent calls to the SDK should use the "sdk" handle like so:

-	sdk.ApiClient.init('apigee', 'nodejs');

 ##Direct API calls to the Application and Management endpoints
 Creating and managing Entity and Collection objects is sufficient for most purposes.
 However, there are times when it is necessary to make a direct call to the API.
 The following sections describe how to do this against the Application endpoint as well as the Management endpoint.